Herbert James Carter

-Herbert James Carter was an English-born Australian schoolmaster and entomologist who lived from April 23, 1858, until April 16, 1940.
+Herbert James Carter (23 April 1858 – 16 April 1940) was an English-born Australian schoolmaster and entomologist.

 Early life

-Carter was born at Marlborough, Wiltshire, England, the son of James Carter, farmer, and his wife Mary Ann, née Freeman.
-He was educated at Aldenham school, Hertfordshire, and at Jesus College, Cambridge, where he graduated B.A. in 1881.
+Carter was born on 23 April 1858 at Marlborough, Wiltshire, England, the son of Mary Ann (née Freeman) and farmer James Carter.
+He was educated at Aldenham School, Hertfordshire and subsequently at Jesus College, Cambridge, where he graduated B.A. in 1881.
 He was also a keen cricketer.

 Career

 Migrating to Australia (arriving on the Potosi on 19 February 1882) Carter was made assistant mathematics master at Sydney Grammar School, later becoming senior mathematics master.
-In 1902 he became principal of Ascham girls' school until 1914.
-During World War I, Carter became a founding member of the executive committee of the Australian branch of the British Red Cross Society.